cpmn/Real-Time-Bus-Tracking/README.md

 # Run index.html in a browser
 - [Index.html](index.html)
 ```
-Once the webpage is loaded you will see 4 buttons bellow the title, you can click in any of those buttons and start changing the faces in the portrait and eyes will fit any of those faces.
+Once the webpage is loaded you will see all the buses locations from the API, buses will be displayed with a color and a tooltip with the ID

 ## :memo: License ##